 Microsoft Announces ‘Ultimate Performance’ to Prevent Micro-latencies.
 Sound Familiar?

-The latest Windows 10 build features a new ‘Ultimate Performance‘ power plan to deal with potential micro-latencies.
+The latest Windows 10 for Workstations build features a new ‘Ultimate Performance‘ power plan to deal with potential micro-latencies.
 Sound familiar?

 Yes, here at Bitsum we’ve had the ‘Bitsum Highest Performance‘ power plan for years.
 It seems somebody important finally caught on.
 While I have mixed feelings any time Microsoft starts to encroach, I do enjoy being validated.
 It has happened time and time again.